Specialty courts, legal decision-making, and false admissions of guilt

-Samantha Luna is a doctoral student in the Criminology, Law and Society program and a Graduate Research Assistant in the MODILS Lab.
+Samantha Luna is a doctoral candidate in the Criminology, Law and Society program and a Graduate Research Assistant in the MODILS Lab.
 Her research interests generally include specialty courts, legal decision-making, and false admissions of guilt.

 CRIM 400, Applied Criminal Psychology